chwmath-netizen/NLCS-S-Engine/README.md

 </p>

 ## 6. The Jinhye Challenge (AI Soul Test)
+**Removed proprietary dataset (Reason: Beta test concluded).
+**All public web novel serializations have also been discontinued.
 **Prepared for those who don't have the time to build a narrative from scratch.**

 Download the text files from the `Jinhye` folder.